Rasmus Rask: Travel to India and Ceylon

 In October 1816, Rask left Denmark on a literary expedition funded by the monarchy to investigate Asian languages and collect manuscripts for the University of Copenhagen library.
 He traveled first to Sweden, where he stayed for two years.
 During his time in Sweden, he took a short trip to Finland to study Finnish and published his Anglo-Saxon Grammar (1817) in Swedish.

-That same year, he published the first complete editions of Snorri Sturluson's Prose Edda and Sæmundr fróði's Poetic Edda.
+That same year, he published the first complete editions of Snorri Sturluson's Prose Edda and the Poetic Edda.
 The editions were bilingual, with the original Icelandic accompanied by his Swedish translations.
 In 1819, he left Stockholm for St. Petersburg, Russia, where he wrote the paper "The Languages and Literature of Norway, Iceland, Sweden and Finland," which published in German in the sixth volume of the Vienna Jahrbücher.
 Leaving Russia, he traveled through Central Asia to Persia, where he stayed in Tabriz, Tehran, Persepolis, and Shiraz.
 In about six weeks, he was said to have mastered enough Persian to be able to converse freely.

 In 1820, he traveled from Bushehr, Persia to Mumbai, India (then called Bombay), and during his residence there, he wrote (in English) "A Dissertation on the Authenticity of the Zend Language" (1821).
 From Bombay, he traveled through India to Sri Lanka (then called Ceylon), arriving in 1822.
 Soon afterwards, he wrote (in English) "A Dissertation respecting the best Method of expressing the Sounds of the Indian Languages in European Characters".